 The top reason for program abandonment is that it takes too long to earn points.
 It seems as if the common way of running loyalty programs is completely outdated.
 Not realizing this problem might cause increased customer acquisition costs for brands.
 You’ll have to pay more to get customers because the ones you acquire aren’t staying with you for more than one purchase.

 Improved loyalty programs are a great opportunity for brands to increase sales.
 Your customers need it, and your competitors aren’t doing it, so pick up the pace!

 Examples of loyalty programs designed for Millennials and Gen Z

 There are surprisingly few brands that have really figured out how to respond to the frequent micro-reward demands of Millennials’ and Gen Z’s social-media spoiled brains.

 Pampers offers a $10 discount every time you buy more than $40 worth of their products – and the discount applies instantly.
 Elf Cosmetics does a similar thing, offering a $5 discount for every purchase over $20.

 Starbucks has an interesting program – immediately after joining you get news, special offers and previews.
 They’re not giving out tangibles (except discounts).
 They just make you a part of the Starbucks community by giving you a stream of information from the brand.
 It boils down to receiving regular notifications about Starbucks – which makes it a program that generates frequent micro-rewards.

-If you would like to read more about great loyalty programs from popular brands- We’ve got you covered – go to our Top 40 Loyalty Programs report.
+If you would like to read more about great loyalty programs from popular brands – we’ve got you covered, go to our Top 100 Best Loyalty Programs report.

 Read it, get inspired, and prepare a great loyalty program for your brand.
 Thank me later!